MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-enterprise-sync.md

    :::image type="content" source="media/microsoft-edge-enterprise-sync-configure-and-troubleshoot/sync-get-signin-status-for-sync.png" alt-text="Get sign in status from sign-internals":::

 9. Check to see if there are any policies that might prevent syncing.
 Go to *edge://policy/* to see the Policies page.
 The next screenshot shows an example of active policies for a signed in user.
+This page also shows Policy Precedence and Microsoft Edge Update Policies.

    :::image type="content" source="media/microsoft-edge-enterprise-sync-configure-and-troubleshoot/sync-ts-get-active-policies.png" alt-text="Policies page for signed in user":::